TU-Clausthal-Rendering/Mufflon/doc/FileFormat.md

                   I*<INSTANCE>
     <INSTANCE> = <STRING>       // Name (Custom, unique) used as <instance name (from binary)> in the json
-                 u32            // <OBJID> (0-based index of the object in the <OBJECTS> section) u32            // Keyframe of the instance if animated or 0xffffffff u32            // <InstID> of the previous object in an animation sequence or 0xffffffff 12*f32         // 3x4 inverse transformation matrix (rotation, scaling, translation; from world to instance!)
+                 u32            // <OBJID> (0-based index of the object in the <OBJECTS> section) u32            // Keyframe of the instance if animated or 0xffffffff (0-based)
+                 u32            // <InstID> of the previous object in an animation sequence or 0xffffffff 12*f32         // 3x4 inverse transformation matrix (rotation, scaling, translation; from world to instance!)

 Additional to full mesh copies for animation, there is also support for bones.

     <ANIMATION> = u32 'Bone'    // Bone animations
-                  u32           // Number of bones B
+                  u64           // Absolute start position of the next section (<OBJECTS>) u32           // Number of bones B
                   u32           // Number of keyframes K
                   K*<KEYFRAME>  // Bone data which gets associated with vertices through indexing